day8/re-frame/docs/clojurescript.md

 ## Symbols

-A symbol is a name that is bound to a value.
+A symbol is a `name` that is bound to a `value`.
 Here, we mean "bound" in the sense of "is tied to" or "is associated with" or "refers to".

 |  Type    |   Example               |   Comment            |